Google Ads are a fantastic way to generate new leads.

 Matching the search intent is a powerful way to improve your conversion rates as your landing page and copy can be tailored to the specific type of search you’re running ads on.

-It takes effort, as you may need to set up multiple variations of your ad campaigns in order for each one to be as relevant as possible, but the conversion lift is worth it.
+It takes effort, as you may need to set up multiple variations of your ad campaigns for each one to be as relevant as possible, but the conversion lift is worth it.

 Do you have a habit of explaining your business in a jargon-heavy, technical manner?